pytorch/torchtune/docs/source/tutorials/memory_optimizations.rst

 * ``fp32``, commonly referred to as "full-precision", uses 4 bytes per model and optimizer parameter.
-* ``bfloat16``, referred to as "half-precision", uses 2 bytes per model and optimizer parameter - effectively half the memory of ``fp32``.
-Generally, if your hardware supports training with ``bfloat16``, we recommend using it
-  - this is the default setting for our recipes.
+* ``bfloat16``, referred to as "half-precision", uses 2 bytes per model and optimizer parameter - effectively half the memory of ``fp32``, and also improves training speed.
+Generally, if your hardware supports training with ``bfloat16``, we recommend using it - this is the default setting for our recipes.

 .. note::